Should I Wear a Bike Helmet?

 advocates?

 The doctors see the injuries, close up and personal.
-The injury prevention community believes helmets are the best
+The injury prevention community believes helmets are the best short-term intervention for reducing cyclists' brain injuries while we are improving the safety of roads and other facilities.

 -